Sex, Booze and Phrasal Verbs: Part II of my life in Madrid

 I also learned how to have (very occasional) extra-quiet sex while la Mamma was in the next room making ravioli.
 No sharing bedrooms until you’re married, apparently, in the deeply Catholic Mediterranean.

-And I learned how to deal with mind-numbing levels of boredom I hadn’t experienced since years before, back in Arizona.
+And just like when I was a teenager, I once again had to deal with mind-numbing levels of boredom.
+Boredom like I hadn’t experienced since years before, back in Arizona.

 Small town life.
 Oh well.